aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ## Cython

 [Cython](https://cython.org/) is a mix between C and Python.
 Writing Cython code is a little more involving than writing pure Python.
-Note that in the following we used `%%cython` magic command at the begining og the notebook cell to compile the Cython code (also we loaded the Cython extension at the begining of the notebook).
+Note that in the following we used `%%cython` magic command at the begining of the notebook cell to compile the Cython code (also we loaded the Cython extension at the begining of the notebook).

 ```cython
 %%cython